 Unique to the Windows app is split tunneling.
 This allows you to decide which apps do or don’t use the VPN, and to exclude or include specified IPs.
 It is worth noting that spilt tunneling does not work with sites or services that resolve to multiple domains, which includes Netflix, Amazon, BBC iPlayer, and many other popular streaming services.
 But this a shame, but is an inherent limitation of the technology.

 The macOS, iOS, and Android apps use the IKEv2 VPN protocol.
-None of them feature a kill switch, although they all feature “Always-on VPN” which re-establishes a dropped VPN connection quickly and automatically.
+The macOS app now features a kill switch.
+The mobile apps don't, but do have “Always-on VPN,” which re-establishes a dropped VPN connection quickly and automatically.

 A leak is still possible while this happens, however, although Android 7.0+ users can also manually enable Block connections without VPN in their system settings to create a proper kill switch.

 Other than a FAQ-style support page, which is not extensive but which does seem useful, support is only available via email and can take a day or two to respond (about one day in our experience) We were nevertheless impressed by the quality of the answers when they arrived.

 ProtonVPN logs a timestamp of the last successful login attempt.
 This is stored indefinitely but is overwritten each time you log in.
 By default, IPs are not logged.
 This logging setup meets our VPN logs criteria, as is poses minimal threat to users’ privacy.